 In this course you will develop in-depth understanding of:

-- Do’s and Don’ts in lobbying the EU as a third-country;
+- Do’s and Don’ts in engaging with the EU as a third-country;

-- The 7 steps to take in an effective third-country lobby;
+- The 7 steps to take in an effective third-country influencing;

-- The differences in lobbying different EU actors;
+- The differences in engaging with different EU actors;

 - How your country’s interests relate to those of the EU;